bucharest-gold/szero/README.md

 ```

 > NOTE: Not always devDependences are used via require(), so a larger number of unused devDependencies is expected in the output result.

+When using the option `--license` or `-l` szero will display information about license for each dependency.

+> Thanks to [license-reporter](https://github.com/bucharest-gold/license-reporter) for the license information for each dependency.

 ## Contributing